PistachioPony/gamesparks-docs/Documentation/GameSparks Realtime/README.md

 ## Set up matchmaking rules

-https://docs.gamesparks.net/tutorials/how-to-match-players describes the process for setting up matchmaking rules on the platform.
+[See here](/Tutorials/Multiplayer/HowToMatchPlayers.md) for a document that describes the process for setting up matchmaking rules on the platform.

 ## Connect to the realtime servers